LPC - Banks ready £800 million loan for Holland & Barrett buyout

-Deutsche Bank CEO says has no plans step down - Die Zeit

-FRANKFURT Deutsche Bank Chief Executive John Cryan has no plans to step down from running Germany's biggest lender, he told German weekly Die Zeit in an interview.

-LONDON Banks have lined up around £800m-equivalent of term loans to back UK-headquartered health food and supplements chain Holland & Barrett’s buyout by Russian billionaire Mikhail Fridman’s L1 Retail, banking sources said.
+LONDON (Reuters) - Banks have lined up around £800m-equivalent of term loans to back UK-headquartered health food and supplements chain Holland & Barrett’s buyout by Russian billionaire Mikhail Fridman’s L1 Retail, banking sources said.

 L1 Retail announced at the end of June it would buy Holland & Barrett from The Nature’s Bounty Co and The Caryle Group for £1.77bn.